 Jane Emmett is the Headteacher of Fulham Prep School.
 She founded the school in 1996 and has over 30 years of experience in education, having taught in both the independent and state sectors.

 Fulham Prep was ranked 'Outstanding' by Ofsted during its most recent inspection in 2014.
 In the report, Jane's leadership of the school was singled out for praise: "The Principal knows the school extremely well and provides the senior leaders with clear direction and the right mix of support and challenge to inspire them to pursue excellence."
 Jane is also a director of the Knowledge Schools Trust.

 Term of office four years.
-Elected September 2018.
+Elected September 2021.